 The major push for undergraduate research in the Department started in 2005 with the establishment of a math-biology research group by Rychtář, Chhetri, and Gupta from the Department of Mathematics and Statistics, Rueppell and Remington from the Department of Biology, and Crowe from the Office of Undergraduate Research.
 The group has been funded by two major NSF grants; 0634182 (2006-2010) and 0926288 (2009-2013).
 Over the years, this research has involved 16 faculty and over 45 undergraduate students.
 The students and faculty received 33 awards and recognitions, gave over 250 presentations, and published over 40 research articles in major international journals.

-This program is funded by MAA (2013-2015) and is a joint effort with Bennett College.
-This NREUP supports the participation of mathematics undergraduates from underrepresented groups in focused and challenging research experiences to increase their interest in advanced degrees and careers in mathematics.
+A National Research Experience for Undergraduates Program at Bennett College was funded by MAA (2013-2015).
+I This NREUP supports the participation of mathematics undergraduates from underrepresented groups in focused and challenging research experiences to increase their interest in advanced degrees and careers in mathematics.